HerrMotz/bachelor-thesis/publication/main.typ

 = Visual Query Graph
 #definition[
   Following @Vargas2019_RDF_Explorer, a *visual query graph* (VQG) is defined as a directed, edge- and vertex-labelled graph $G=(N,E)$, with vertices/nodes $N$ and edges $E$.
 The nodes of $G$ are a finite set of IRIs, literals or variables: $N subset bold("I") union bold("L") union bold("V")$.
-  The edges of the VQG are a finite set of triples, where each triple indicates a directed edge between two nodes with a label taken from the set of IRIs or variables: $E subset N times (bold("I") union bold("V")) times N$.
+  The edges of the VQG are a finite set of triples, where each triple indicates a directed edge between two nodes with a label taken from the set of IRIs or variables: $E subset N times (I union V) times N$.
 ] <def:vqg>

 A qualifier, as defined in @heading:qualifiers, would now be constructed as shown in @fig:vqg_no_qualifier.